 Toronto’s High Risk Birth Doula

-No matter what kind of pregnancy you are having, or what your birth plan is; no matter the complications you may be experiencing or what your health care providers may be saying to you, you deserve an experienced Doula who is confident and supportive.
+No matter what kind of pregnancy you are having, or what your birth plan is; no matter the complications you may be experiencing, and when they arise, or what your health care providers may be saying to you, you deserve an experienced Doula who is confident and supportive.
 You need a person who can help you understand what is happening during a time you when you may feel overwhelmed and scared (these feelings are normal.)
-We will look at all the options together and answer all your questions while discussing pros and cons for each option.
+We will look at all the options together while discussing pros and cons for each option.
 We work with you and your health care team so you understand and feel comforted in the process.

 As the Doula for your high risk birth, we will go over what to expect with any meetings you may have with medical staff such as the Chief Obstetrics of hospitals.
 If your delivery is in Toronto, but live out of town, we will talk about how this will affect your labour and what sort of options you may have if induction is planned.

 We offer nurturing, supportive, and empathetic and resource-sharing assistance to enhance your feelings of agency leading up to and during labour and birth.
 Whatever choices you make, we will support them.

 And one final important detail about being your High Risk Birth Doula: